voxpupuli/puppet-systemd/README.md

 }
 ```

-when `manage_systemd` is true any required sub package, e.g. `systemd-resolved` on CentOS 9, will be installed.
+when `manage_systemd` is true any required sub package, e.g. `systemd-resolved` on CentOS 9 or Debian 12, will be installed.
 However configuration of
 systemd-resolved will only occur on second puppet run after that installation.

 This requires [puppetlabs-inifile](https://forge.puppet.com/puppetlabs/inifile), which is only a soft dependency in this module (you need to explicitly install it).
 Both parameters accept a string or an array.